Noga-ng/NCache/README.md

     ->put();
 ```

-For file-based drivers, this creates an additional cache path below the profile's configured `cachePath`.
+For file-based drivers, the scope is resolved below the configured `cachePath`.

-It also allows cache entries using identical keys to remain separated between different cache scopes.
+This allows identical keys to remain isolated between different profiles or cache scopes.

 ## Shared Driver Configuration

-Multiple profiles can use the same Redis or Memcached server.

-`driversFrom` allows a profile to inherit driver connection settings from another profile instead of duplicating them.
+`driversFrom` allows a profile to reuse Redis and Memcached connection settings from another profile.

 ```json
 {